Skip to Content

 Appendix / Supplementary Material

-Appendix A: The Energy-Aware Bid Utility Function
+Appendix A: The Energy-Aware Bid Utility Function (canonical form)

 Appendix B: Dust/Regolith Interaction Model (Clarification)